 We recognise that our planet urgently needs drastic and lasting action to protect our communities, businesses and natural environment from the damaging effects of climate change.

-Beyond this, we believe we can make the most significant impact in the global fight against climate change by working with our customers to support their transition to lower carbon emissions.
+We believe we can make the most significant impact by working with our customers to support their transition to lower carbon emissions.

 It’s a pillar of our ambitions and of our strategy as a business.